 So why isn't the private equity model an exemplar for public company practices?
-One possible answer is that it may be too demanding, both on the executives who bear enormous firm-specific risk, and on the governance structure, which requires directors who are knowledgeable about the business and deeply engaged.
+One possible answer is that it may be too demanding, both on the executives who bear enormous firm-specific risk, and on the governance structure, which requires directors who are knowledgeable about the business, deeply engaged, and willing to resist management pushback against close monitoring.
 For example, a recent paper by Leslie & Oyer observes that compensation patterns in reverse leverage buyouts begin to revert to the public company norm within one year of the going public transaction.
-Executive ownership drops quickly and substantially right after the IPO... to levels similar to public firms.
+"Executive ownership drops quickly and substantially right after the IPO... to levels similar to public firms."
 Salary levels take a little longer to reach the comparable public firm norm, three or four years.
 Private equity owners presumably have every incentive to maximize the value of their shares in the exit IPO and bear the cost of compensation structures, so it is hard to believe that they would knowingly install a suboptimal regime.